saudiequity/Abitur/README.md

 ▪︎ Real Estate Investment and Finance

-▪︎ Doctoral Thesis about "IT Challenges in Mergers and Acquisitions"
+▪︎ Phd Thesis about "IT Challenges in Mergers and Acquisitions"

 # CFA Institute Investment Foundations